-The first thing you need to do if you think you may be getting divorced in the near future is gather information.
+The first thing you need to do if you think you may be getting divorced in the near future is gathering information.
 Educate yourself about the state of your finances.
 Open your mail.
 Write down the amounts of your monthly expenses, and pay attention to where your money is going.
 Make copies of your last three years of income tax returns, bank statements, credit card bills, retirement accounts, and other financial records and put the copies in a safe place – preferably outside of your home.

 Once you’ve educated yourself about your family finances, educate yourself about the divorce process.
 Read books on divorce.
 Do a little internet research.
 Then consult with a divorce attorney and find out about the law as it might apply to your circumstances.
 Many lawyers give free consultations.
 Book one.
 Learn as much as you can about the divorce process, what’s involved in getting a divorce, how long it will take, and how much it will cost.